canonical/charm-relation-interfaces/interfaces/openfga/v0/README.md

 ## Behavior

-Both the Requirer and the Provider need to adhere to criteria to be considered compatible with the interface.
+Both the Requirer and the Provider need to adhere to the following criteria to be considered compatible with the interface.

 ### Provider
 - Is expected to create an authentication store in OpenFGA when the requirer provides the `store_name` field.